edpollitt/Nerdle.AutoConfig/README.md

 ##Quickstart

-Define an interface for your configuration settings (no concrete class required!)
+Define an interface for your configuration settings (no concrete class is required)

 ```csharp
 public interface IMyServiceConfiguration